 If you have an emergency outside of the U.S. and its territories, you will be responsible for paying the services rendered upfront.
-You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Central Health Premier Plan II (HMO) We will review emergency services.
+You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Central Health Focus Plan (HMO C-SNP) We will review the documentation for medical necessity and appropriateness before reimbursement is made.
+We may not reimburse you for all out of pocket expenses.